altwajre/hello-akka/resources/docs/03-actors/06-fsm/README.md

 ```

 ## Timers
-- Besides state timeouts,
-- FSM manages timers identified by `String` names.
+- Besides state timeouts, FSM manages timers identified by `String` names.
 - You may set a timer using:
 ```scala
 setTimer(name, msg, interval, repeat)
 ```
-- where msg is the message object which will be sent after the duration interval has elapsed.
+- Where `msg` is the message object which will be sent after the duration `interval` has elapsed.
-- If repeat is true,
-- then the timer is scheduled at fixed rate given by the interval parameter.
+- If `repeat` is `true`, the timer is scheduled at fixed rate given by the `interval` parameter.
 - Any existing timer with the same name will automatically be canceled before adding the new timer.
 - Timers may be canceled using:
 ```scala
 cancelTimer(name)
 ```
-- which is guaranteed to work immediately,
+- This is guaranteed to work immediately:
-- meaning that the scheduled message will not be processed after this call,
+    - The scheduled message will not be processed after this call.
-- even if the timer already fired and queued it.
+    - Even if the timer already fired and queued it.
 - The status of any timer may be inquired with:
 ```scala
 isTimerActive(name)
 ```
-- These named timers complement state timeouts,
+- These named timers complement state timeouts:
-- because they are not affected by intervening reception of other messages.
+    - They are not affected by intervening reception of other messages.

 ## Termination from Inside
 - The FSM is stopped by specifying the result state as:
 ```
 stop([reason[, data]])
 ```
-- The reason must be one of:
+- The `reason` must be one of:
-- `Normal` (which is the default), `Shutdown` or `Failure(reason)`,
+    - `Normal` (which is the default).
+    - `Shutdown`.
+    - `Failure(reason)`.
-- and the second argument may be given to change the state data which is available during termination handling.
+- `data` may be specified to change the state data which is available during termination handling.

 #### Note
-- `stop` does not abort the actions and stop the FSM immediately.
+- `stop()` does not abort the actions and stop the FSM immediately.
-- The stop action must be returned from the event handler in the same way as a state transition,
+- The stop action must be returned from the event handler in the same way as a state transition.
-- but the `return` statement may not be used within a `when` block.
+- The `return` statement may not be used within a `when` block.
+##

 ```scala
 when(Error) {
   case Event("stop", _) ⇒